RavenousLegs

 Kalpeni Island, Lakshadweep

-Kalpeni Island is very scenic with huge lagoon enclosed by 3 other islets.
-It was the first time that I was witnessing emerald island against vast blue sea.
-The water was so clear that I could see the sand bed through the water!
-I stood speechless for an hour admiring the beauty of this part of India.
+Kalpeni Island, a breathtaking gem, boasts a vast lagoon encircled by three other islets.
+It was the first time I had the privilege of witnessing the emerald island against the vast expanse of the blue sea.
+The water was so clear that I could see the sand bed beneath the surface!
+I stood there in awe, captivated by the beauty of this part of India for an entire hour.

 Kalpeni Island, Lakshadweep